 The Social Security cards allow you to indicate whether or not clients are receiving social security, plus the timing and amount.
 Click here for more details on entering Social Security benefits.

-You can also enter in additional income sources by clicking the green Add Income button and selecting one of the options.
+You can also add new income sources by clicking the green Add Income button and selecting one of the options.
 This will create a new card that you can edit.

 Goal-Based Planning Method